ajinkyakolhe112/ERA1-School-of-AI-COURSE-NOTES/Session 7 - 10 Iterations/mnist/uat.md

 ### Extra
   - [ ] Save & Load model.
 Save time on training
   - [ ] TensorBoard Monitoring Training
   - [ ] Weight & Bias Experiment Monitoring
+  - [ ] Visualize output at different layers to see extracted features
+  - [ ] YMAL for configuration instead of hardcoded in code